nedbrek/tclsdl/README.txt

 libgcc_s_dw2-1.dll
 libstdc++-6.dll

+With the addition of more C++ code, I am unable to compile in Cygwin, only MinGW...

 Modify the Makefile to point to your Tcl and SDL installations and libs.

 Currently the mixer can play a local mod (not in repo), more functionality